“Take a hike!”

 *Image courtesy of ontariobiketrails.com

 Having also walked several trails along the river many times in the past with my dog Blizzie, I can safely say that it’s the “it” spot for west-end city-dwellers who want to escape the city without having to go too far.
-From bird watching, to hiking, paddling, canoeing, or SUPing, the options are endless.
-I recommend that you go early as some of the trails can get really busy, especially during the summer's peak season.
+From bird watching, to hiking, paddling, canoeing, or SUPing (it’s harder than it looks!), the options are endless.
+I recommend that you go early as some of the trails can get really busy, especially during the summer’s peak season.

 Here’s my adorable baby!